mughees-Ilyas/Angular-sample-app/README.md

 2) run npm install to install dependencieis
 3)run npm start.

+## user credintials
+for login purpose use
+username: test
+password: test

+or

+username: admin
+password: admin

+Any new user created will have authentication credintials as well. in case of new user created
+username: {first name}
+password: {first name}

 ## Project file setup

 pages folder have all the pages (login, user view etc)